MiaKoring/BloomBuddy/README.md

 After open the Xcode Project you have to Reset the Package Cache to get our SPM integrations.
 File -> Packages -> Reset Package Caches

 ## Information
-We present an app which helps you watering your plants according to their needs and the weather conditions.
+We present a swift app which helps you watering your plants according to their needs and the weather conditions without excess water use.

 ## Authors